Axodarap/Gluecksrad/README.md

 # TODO

-- [ ] fix item list generation, want to just mirror content of itrems[], makes clearing easier
+- [ ] lock everything while spinning

 - [ ] second screen slide in
 - [ ] understand removeItem() - how removal is linked to each list entry